This post may contain affiliate links. Please see my disclosure policy.

 Stay calm, stay focused.
 Keep the praise and treats coming when you train your puppy.

 This keeps them focused on learning, builds a loving bond, and establishes the behaviors you want with your puppy.

-What to know about dog training
+What to know about how to Train your Puppy

 - Be Patient and Consistent

 - Keep your Sessions Short and Simple

 - Make training a regular event